adtzlr/felupe/docs/tutorial/elementary_deformations.rst

         ax=ax["right"],
     )

-These force-displacement curves are also evaluated for planar (shear) tension...
+These force-displacement curves are also evaluated for :func:`planar <felupe.dof.biaxial>` (shear) tension...

 ..  code-block:: python